Definition of Contra-Liability Account

-A contra liability account is a liability account where the balance will be either a debit balance or a zero balance.
-Since a debit balance in a liability account is contrary to the normal or expected credit balance, the account is referred to as a contra liability account.
+A contra-liability account is a liability account in which the balance is expected to be a debit balance.
+Since a debit balance in a liability account is contrary to the normal credit balance, the account is referred to as a contra-liability account.

-The most common contra liability accounts are Discount on Bonds Payable and Discount on Notes Payable.
-The debit balances in these accounts are amortized or allocated to Interest Expense over the life of the bonds or notes.
+The debit balances in the above accounts are amortized or allocated to an expense, such as Interest Expense over the life of the bonds or notes payable.

-The credit balance in the liability account Bonds Payable minus the debit balance in the contra liability account Discount on Bonds Payable is the carrying value or book value of the bonds.
-The credit balance in Notes Payable minus the debit balance in Discount on Notes Payable is the carrying value or book value of the notes payable.
+The credit balance in the liability account Bonds Payable minus the debit balances in the contra-liability accounts Discount on Bonds Payable and Bond Issue Costs results in the carrying value or book value of the bonds.
+The credit balance in Notes Payable minus the debit balances in Discount on Notes Payable is the carrying value or book value of the notes payable.

 If a corporation's liability accounts report the following balances: Bonds Payable of $10,000,000; Discount on Bonds Payable of $200,000; Bond Issue Costs of $50,000, the carrying value of the bonds is $9,750,000.